xtream1101/mirror-to-gitlab/README.md

   # Optional
   # Clone the repo into this directory, will use local dir if not set
   export MIRROR_PATH=/foo/bar
-  # If set to anything, it will delete the locally cloned git repo
+  # If set to true, it will delete the locally cloned git repo.
+Default is false
-  export MIRROR_CLEANUP=true
+  export MIRROR_CLEANUP=false
   ```

 ## Usage